Can you kayak near the Hoover Dam?

 If you plan an overnight stay, you will probably want to stop at the camping site between miles 58 and 59.
 If you arrive early enough, you can catch the sunset while enjoying dinner around the campfire.
 The campfire will be supplied if you’re going on a kayak Hoover Dam tour, but you’ll need to bring your own if you are not going kayaking with a group.

-If you are staring out the next day, you can make your way down to mile 53.5, which has a few more canyons you can explore.
+If you are staring out the next day, you can go down to mile 53.5, which has a few more canyons you can explore.
 This mile marker also has an old homestead initially constructed for workers who checked the Colorado River’s levels.
-The catwalks and cable cars that transported workers to the gauging station are still there.
+The catwalks and cable cars transporting workers to the gauging station remain there.

-The last stretch of the journey takes you to Willow Beach, which is located at mile 52.
+The last stretch of the journey takes you to Willow Beach, located at mile 52.
 This location is perfect for spotting waterfowl, including coots and Canvasbacks.
 Willow Beach is where most people end their kayaking trip.
 It’s easy to arrange for transportation to meet you here if you don’t have transportation provided already through a group.
-From Willow Beach, you can make your way to Boulder City or whatever destination is next on your list of places to explore around Las Vegas.
+From Willow Beach, you can go to Boulder City or whatever destination is next on your list of places to explore around Las Vegas.

 Kayaking Requirements

 Las Vegas kayaking around the Hoover Dam has some requirements.
-Regardless of age, anyone traveling in a kayak or other paddled boat, such as a canoe, must have a personal flotation device (PFD) in the boat with them at all times.
-Children age 13 and under must wear their PFD whenever the boat is in motion.
-PFDs are required along certain parts of the river for everyone, including the areas between Hoover Dam and Chalk Cliffs, which are located at Mile 43 on Lake Mohave.
+Regardless of age, anyone traveling in a kayak or other paddled boat, such as a canoe, must always have a personal flotation device (PFD) in the boat with them.
+Children aged 13 and under must wear their PFDs whenever the boat is in motion.
+PFDs are required along certain parts of the river for everyone, including the areas between Hoover Dam and Chalk Cliffs, located at Mile 43 on Lake Mohave.
 This stretch of river is hazardous because the water quickly changes from flat and calm to strong with rapids.
 The water is also cold here, with average temperatures in the low 50s throughout the year.
 Boat traffic can also be tight in the river’s narrow canyons.

 Canoes and kayaks going through Lake Mead and Lake Mohave must also have an inspection Aquatic Invasive Species (AIS) decal to show that they are not contaminated with quagga mussels, an invasive species.
 The Nevada Department of Wildlife mandates this requirement.